-This course presents various topics from algebra within the complex number system.
-These include linear and quadratic equations and inequalities, functions and graphs, polynomials, logarithms and systems of equations and inequalities.
-Some topics from analytic geometry and discrete algebra also will be explored.
+This course presents various topics from algebra within the real number system.
+These include linear and quadratic equations and inequalities, functions and graphs, polynomials, and systems of equations and inequalities.

-MTH 170 Precalculus with Trigonometry CREDITS: 3
+MTH 170 Precalculus with Trigonometry

 This course presents basic concepts and methods necessary for the study of calculus.
-Topics include functions and their properties, systems of equations, matrices, and exponential, logarithmic, trigonometric, and inverse functions.
+Topics include functions and their properties, systems of equations, and inverse functions.
+Transcendental functions, such as exponential, logarithmic, and trigonometric functions, are studied.